 Once you have made your ghee, it’s time to make it into garlic infused ghee!
 As with the garlic infused oil, it’s a simple process.
 Simply add as much sliced garlic as you are game to (I add a whole head) and cook it over a low heat with the ghee for about five or ten minutes, or until the garlic is golden.
 I like to turn the heat off and allow it to sit in the cooling ghee for a while, although I can’t say if that makes a difference to the flavour.
 I’m really just disorganised, so any excuse.

-Why unsalted butter?
+Why do I need to use unsalted butter?

 In my experience with ghee and browned butter making, salted butter tends to spit and splutter more than unsalted.
 Not a huge dealbreaker, if salted is all you have, but it does make it a lot easier to see how the butter is browning without scum on the surface.